assyrianic/CompTutoringNotes/TutoringNotesForJava.md

 *Idea of Types*
-Types are basically the collection/grouping of values, usually specified by a set of possible values, a set of allowed operations on these values, and/or a representation of these values for a machine.
+Types are basically the collection/grouping of values, usually specified by a set of possible values, a set of allowed operations on these values, and/or a representation of these values for an abstract or concrete/physical machine.

 In Java, there's a few primitive/basic type families and their types:

-*Integers*:
+*Integers* (types that represent whole numbers):
-* `byte` - 8-bit integer that represents the integer range of [-128 , 127] .
+* `byte` - 8-bit integer that represents the integer range of [-128 , 127]
 * `char` - 16-bit integer for representing characters from text.
 * `short` - 16-bit integer that represents the integer range of [−32,768 , 32,767]
 * `int` - 32-bit integer that represents the integer range of [−2,147,483,648 , 2,147,483,647]
 * `long` - 64-bit integer that represents the integer range of [−9,223,372,036,854,775,808 , 9,223,372,036,854,775,807]

-*Floating-Points* (pseudo-real valued data):
+*Floating-Points* (types that (imperfectly) represent real numbers):
 * `float` - 32-bit floating point type.
 * `double` - 64-bit floating point type.

 *Textual*:
-* `String` - represents text.
+* `String` - represents text, this isn't a primitive but it is a basic type.
+It's also an `Object` type.

 *Special*:
 * `boolean` - 8-bit value that represents two values: `true` and `false`.
-* `void` - lack of type/untyped/no data.
+* `void` - represents no return type for a method.
+Methods with `void` do not return any values after they complete their execution.
+* `Object` - represents the most basic object.
+Java is Object-Oriented and all user-defined classes use `Object`.
+The purpose of CSC205 aka Object-Oriented Programming with Java, is to teach you about objects.

 ==============================================================================================================================